VictoriaShalabaeva/Accardo-Lab/README.md

 ### Bugs

-  - Two carousels (*News* section on the *Home* page and *Equipment* section on the *Research* page) have "strange" feature in Microsoft Edge browser.
-When slides are scrolling it is accompanied by slight trembling of the slides.
+  - Two carousels (*News* section on the *Home* page and *Equipment* section on the *Research* page) have a "strange" feature in Microsoft Edge browser.
+When the slides are scrolling it is accompanied by a slight trembling of the slides.

-  - Up to my knowledge there are no other bugs present in the website.

-  - All the malfunctions were tried to be fixed during the development process.

-  - Thank you for contacting the developer <shalabaevavt@gmail.com> if any bug is identified.

   - During the development process, the particular difficulty was met with:

       - Formatting the *News* section on the *Home* page: